Looking At Goldman Sachs Group's Recent Whale Trades - Benzinga

-Someone with a lot of money to spend has taken a bullish stance on Goldman Sachs Group GS.
+Someone with a lot of money to spend has taken a bearish stance on Goldman Sachs Group GS.

 And retail traders should know.